Spiritual Blogging: How To Start Your Own Blog

 My personal website host is Squarespace - I love their hosting platform and customer service.

 The most popular platform for website blog hosting is Wordpress.
-Since Squarespace has 24 hour technical support and easily designable templates, I chose against Wordpress simply for ease of setup, though many people love Wordpress for is customizable, flexible platform.
-If neither of these two website platforms work for you, there are hundreds of other website hosting platforms to choose from - many of my friends use Wix.
+Since Squarespace has 24-hour technical support and easily designable templates, I chose against Wordpress simply for ease of setup, though many people love Wordpress for is customizable, flexible platform.

 2. Choose a domain name